-Access and Influence?
+Collaborative Research: Access and Influence?
 U.S. and Chinese Military Presence and Popular Support in Host Countries

 1. Background

 In recent years, there has been growing interest among scholars, policymakers, and practitioners in the potential transition of world affairs from a period of unipolar hegemony to one of multipolar great power competition.
 States like China and Russia are poised to emerge as competitors with the United States as they seek to reshape existing global institutions, from global trade to regional security configurations.
 Such global transitions are neither immediate nor determinant, and the behaviors of both great powers and the states they try to bring into their spheres of influence will shape the future course of global politics.